harbaum/galagino/roms/README.md

 This directory contains ROM files and other data required to build galagino.
 The *Galaga Namco Rev. B* romset contains the orignal rom files from the galaga arcade.
 These files are also needed for emulators like MAME and can easily be found online.
-If Pac-Man and/or Donkey Kong are to be included as well, then their ROM files are also needed.
+If Pac-Man and/or Donkey Kong and Frogger are to be included as well, then their ROM files are also needed.

 Once all files have been placed here, the conversion scripts in the [romconv directory](../romconv) can be used to convert